Armag3ddonDev/joycon/rumble_info.md

-*Disclaimer*: Parts of this research is based on [dekuNukems](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/blob/master/rumble_data_table.md) results.
+*Disclaimer*: Parts of this research is based on results by [dekuNukem](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/blob/master/rumble_data_table.md).
 We made the frequency and amplitude data fit in one byte, with increments of `0x01` and proposed a new encoding function for amplitude.

 ---